 Many people I know will simply replace their computer when it starts to “degenerate”.
 Even though they are very affordable now, it is much cheaper to try to fix it up.

-In fact, I’m going to share with you free tools that will help you do all that even if you are a complete novice to computer.
+In fact, I’m going to share with you free tools that will help you do all that even if you are a complete novice to the computer.

-First you have to understand what is causing these slow downs.
+First, you have to understand what is causing these slowdowns.
 There are 5 things that affect the speed of your computer:

 1. Unnecessary running programs

 With computers almost becoming a commodity these days, computer makers need to look at other ways to make money.
-One of it is to partner with software companies to preinstall their programs before they ship the computer to you.
+One of them is to partner with software companies to preinstall their programs before they ship the computer to you.

 These programs (or better known as bloatware) requires considerable disk space and RAM to install and run.